Kizoky/share-the-doom/README.md

 GZDoom 4.3+ or LZDoom 3.85 is required to run this mod!
 Vulkan renderer is recommended!!

-If you have downloaded the mod from here, on Windows: run build.bat - otherwise on Linux just do `bash build` this will build you a GZPostal.pk3 for you.
+If you have downloaded the mod from here, on Windows: run build.bat - otherwise on Linux just do `bash build` this will build a GZPostal.pk3 for you.

 ### Status: Unfinished